 Nutrition and food is essential to everyone, as we all need to eat.
 The choices we make about food affect our health and well-being, so knowledge of nutrition and food science is important.
 To make the correct choices, we need to know about the principles of nutrition and how dietary requirements change throughout our lives.

-For further information, talk with the acting Head of Department Mrs J. McKittrick or the other members of the Home Economics department.
+For further information, talk with the Head of Department Mrs R. Boyd.